kocheck/quartz/content/The Crystal Heart/The Sanctuary Survival Guide (Or How to Not Get Kicked Out of Your Only Safe Haven).md.md

 *See the attached map for a detailed layout of Sanctuary.
 Yes, we know it's not to scale.
 No, we don't care.
 The important landmarks are there, and that's what matters.*

+See [[Sanctuary Districts]] for detailed information about each district and its features.

 The city is organized in a roughly circular pattern, with the Sanctuary Gate at its center.
 The main districts are:

 - **The Gate District:** Home to the Sanctuary Gate and the Vanguard Hall.
 Where all the important people pretend to be busy.